Nathaniel-Olson/incremental/README.md

 # Hello!
-## welcome to my incremental game project!
+## welcome to my pygame incremental game project!

 For the most part, this project is simply messing around with incremental games, and a light exploration into creating gui elements from scratch.
 In the future, i plan to try and learn Rust, so this will serve as a sort of stepping stone for me to recreate, as well as going from oop/inheritance-based towards compositional instead.